carissalow/rapids/docs/index.md

     :fontawesome-solid-play: Ready to start?
 Go to [Installation](setup/installation/), then to [Configuration](setup/configuration/), and then to [Execution](setup/execution/)

+    :fontawesome-solid-sync-alt: Are you upgrading from RAPIDS [beta](https://rapidspitt.readthedocs.io/en/latest/)?
+Follow this [guide](migrating-from-old-versions)

 ## How does it work?

 RAPIDS is formed by R and Python scripts orchestrated by [Snakemake](https://snakemake.readthedocs.io/en/stable/).
 We suggest you read Snakemake's docs but in short: every link in the analysis chain is atomic and has files as input and output.
 Behavioral features are processed per sensor and per participant.